The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 Abstract

 Functionalist emergentism synthesizes two major frameworks in the philosophy of mind.
 It combines emergentism's ontological claim that consciousness constitutes a novel, irreducible phenomenon with functionalism's methodological insight that mental states are defined by causal-functional roles rather than substrate composition.
 This framework posits that consciousness emerges when systems achieve sufficient organizational complexity such that functional states acquire properties not reducible to their constituent parts.
-The Artificial Consciousness Module (ACM) applies this framework by engineering functional architectures designed to create conditions for emergent awareness through emotional homeostasis and information integration.
+The Consciousness AI project applies this framework through a biologically grounded architecture based on Feinberg and Mallatt's neuroevolutionary theory, engineering the specific neural organization that biology requires for subjective experience.

 1. Introduction